 These sessions are small and do fill up.
 Please discuss the trip with your teenager before signing

 them up for it.

 Teen Sessions: Camp Woodbrooke's teen sessions are designed to enhance the Woodbrooke experience with activities and skill development appropriate to campers ages 13-15.
 These sessions are open to campers who are at least 13 years old, have completed the 7th grade and are interested in learning a wide range of wilderness skills.
-The 2017 teen sessions will include a multi-day canoeing outing, hiking, a service project and learning some wilderness camping skills.
+The 2018 teen sessions will probably include a multi-day biking outing, a short canoeing outing, hiking, a service project and learning some wilderness camping skills.
 It is important that each teen camper know how to swim.
 More details will be added as they are planned.

 There are personal and group challenges inherent in this type of camp program.
 It is expected that the participants have a sound level of maturity.
 In addition certain medical or psychological conditions may make participation in this type of program difficult.
 Please contact the Camp Director with any questions or concerns.

 Leadership: There will be two adult counselors at all times and extra leaders as needed when the group is out of camp on outings.
 The two adult counselors will be over 21 years of age and will be trained to help support adolescents during this type of challenging camp program.
 They will have water safety and appropriate first aid training.
 The counselors will nurture increasing leadership roles for each camper and will have activities planned so no one will be bored!

 Details: More details of this year's session will be added as they are planned.
 If you have questions before then, feel free to contact us email@example.com.